-The reserve adequacy metric score is driven by a small, albeit increased, surplus position on average from 2012-2008 (see note 2 below).
+DLG has reported a small, albeit increased, surplus position on average from 2012-2009 (see note 2 below).
 However, reserves for prior years were strengthened during 2009 and 2010, driven by respective £96m and £398m increases for UK Motor reserves, excluding TPF, with high inflation in bodily injury claims a feature of the UK Motor market.
-Aside from reserve strengthening with reserves including an additional margin beyond the actuarial best estimate, DLG's remedies, from 2009/2010, have also included de-risking, repricing, and new tools.
+Aside from reserve strengthening with reserves including an additional margin beyond the actuarial best estimate, DLG's remedies, from 2009/2010, have also included de-risking, re-pricing, and new tools.

 DLG returned to a prior year reserve release during 2011 for an amount of £227m (YE10: -£285m), and also released reserves of £390m in 2012 driven by portfolio de-risking and claims transformation.
+At 9m 13, DLG released reserves of £311m mainly in its Motor division where it has seen favourable development on Motor bodily injury claims which it currently expects to continue.
 Furthermore, we note that the Group's estimated reserve margin above Towers Watson's independent actuarial best estimate at 30 June 2012 was 7.1%.
 However, volatility still remains within the external Motor market with large bodily injury claims continuing to be an industry-wide issue, and the number of Periodical Payment Order (PPO) awards continues to increase.